 The confidence levels will also be selected to:

-decrease monotonically with increasing forecasting horizon; and
+decrease monotonically, where appropriate, with increasing forecasting horizon; and

 be consistent across regions for the same forecasting horizon where this can be done whilst still reasonably satisfying the other selection criteria.

 To achieve this balance, different confidence levels may be required for each region and for each forecast timeframe within the LOR assessment horizon.